 How Does eCommerce Logistics Work?

-Logistics is the greatest challenge for any eCommerce company especially in a country like India whose territory is vast. eCommerce logistics model has become so advanced that online buyers could track their consignment from the date of dispatch from factory or warehouse till delivery at consignees address.
-It is even more difficult in rainy season as extensive areas get flooded and many bridges get damaged.
+And now it is possible for online buyers to track their consignment from the date of dispatch from the factory or warehouse till its’ delivery at the consignee’s address.
+The task of delivering shipments becomes even more strenuous during weather disturbances such as the rainy season or when extensive areas get flooded and many bridges are damaged.

-Earlier, before the advent of eCommerce companies, retailers sourced goods either from manufacturers or distributors.
-Now, after the introduction of online shopping stores, the intermediaries cease to exist and the dealing is done directly between supplier and end-user: C&F (clearing and forwarding agents), distributors, dealers, and retailers have no role in this direct selling process.
+Before the advent of the eCommerce industry, retailers sourced goods either from manufacturers or distributors.
+And now that we have a plethora of online shopping stores, the intermediaries cease to exist, leading to deals directly done between the supplier and end-user: C&F (clearing and forwarding agents), distributors, dealers, and retailers have no role in this direct selling process.

 - Forward Direction – Distribution and delivery of goods to buyers.

-- Reverse Direction – Exchanging or replacement of defective, damaged or wrong shipments.
+- Reverse Direction – Exchanging or replacement of defective, damaged, or wrong shipments.